FeliciaPowell/pet-adoption-app/README.md

 - Find "Quickstart" under "Security" portion of the navigation bar.
   - Create a new database username and remember the password.

-3. In the backend folder, create a new file, .env
+3. In the backend folder, create a new file: .env

 - Copy the following code into your .env: